MEC8049 : Orthopaedic Engineering

 Teaching Rationale And Relationship

-Lectures convey the underlying engineering science and the approaches required to apply this to the discipline-specific problems identified.
-The two individual reports are designed to get the students to learn the lecture material and read around the lecture material to present and critique a contemporary issue in orthopaedic engineering.
-Personal study is required to solidify information gathered in lectures into knowledge.
-The ongoing formative assessment in the form of -in-class assessment tests retention of knowledge and the application of it to a problem is tested.
-The balance of report and formative assessment is designed to be fair to all.
+Lectures convey the underlying engineering science and the approaches required to demonstrate analysis to the discipline-specific problems identified.
+The two individual (summative assessment) reports are designed to get the students to learn the lecture material and read around the lecture material to apply the rational and techniques learnt to review, consolidate, extend and apply knowledge & understanding to initiate and carry out a study of an orthopaedic engineering issue.

 Assessment Methods